metabrainz/picard-docs/config/options_plugins.rst

 1. Download the plugin and save it to a local drive.

-2. Select the "Install plugin..." action, located just below the list of plugins.
+2. Select the :guilabel:`Install plugin...` action, located just below the list of plugins.

    .. image:: images/install-plugin.png
       :width: 100 %